mtoutcalt/markoutcalt/README.md

 #### NOTE!
 * Sometimes Astro will behave different in 'prod' - so run `npm run preview` for more verification.
 But also note that after every change you need to run `npm run build` first!
+* For windows -- run with wsl (linux subsystem)
+* astro components will current need a  <ClientRouter /> configured to get theme toggle to work

 ## 📂 Project Structure